Skip to main content

 Senior Research Scientist

 Michelle is a senior research scientist at NORC at the University of Chicago.
-Her career has unfolded across multiple institutional settings and sectors, including the federal government, universities, and non-profit organizations.
+Michelle has worked across various institutional settings and sectors, including the federal government, universities, and non-profit organizations.
+Trained as a mixed-methods scientist, she has designed and directed a wide range of research and evaluation studies on a variety of equity-related health topics, including HIV/STIs, mental health, violence victimization, substance use, and access to care.

 Education